 The Contractor is responsible for damages inflicted to the specialist and properties of the Principal’s due to its performance of the obligations under the present Contract.

-The Contractor is responsible for any damages or injuries as result of its Services for performing the Technical and Engineering Support under the present Contract confirmed by the Committee working in compliance with the Provision available in Appendix 16.
+The Contractor is responsible for any damages or injuries as result of its Services for performing the Technical and Engineering Support under the present Contract confirmed by the Committee working in compliance with the provision available in Appendix 16.

-The Contractor shall be responsible for observing the regulation of nuclear safety, radiation safety, fire safety and industrial safety and respective consequences during the performance of the services under this Contract.
+The Contractor shall be responsible for observing the regulation of nuclear safety, radiation safety, fire safety and industrial safety existing in the BNPP-1 and respective consequences during the performance of the Services under this Contract.

-The contractor shall provide monthly report in accordance with the format defined in Appendix 8 for the permanent staff.
-For the contractor temporary staff, the report shall be handed over to the Principal upon completion of the work.
+The Contractor shall provide monthly report in accordance with the format defined in Appendix 8 for the permanent staff.
+For the Contractor temporary staff, the report shall be handed over to the Principal upon completion of the work.

-Summarized limit of Contractor’s liability per calendar year for all items 6.15; 6.16; 6.17; 6.18; 6.19; 6.20 in terms of money shall not exceed 10%
+The Contractor shall undertake to supply spare parts ,equipment and consumable materials as well as render service on planed/unplaned repair and maitenance of the BNPP-1 as requested by the Principal under terms and conditions of a separate contract which shall be singed by the Parties.

 Price of the Contract

 The total estimated ceiling price of the Contract for 5 years is Euro …………..(……… .
 Euro).
 The final price of the Contract shall be based on the actual Services rendered by the Contractor and approved by the Principal.
+The estimated price of the Contract are calculated in the Appendix No.22 to the Contract.

 Cost of Services for each trend of activities shall be calculated as follows.